pointlander/peg/README.md

 This will match `"aaaa"` or `"bcbc"` or `"de"` or `""`.
 The matches are attempted in order.

-If the characters are case insensitive, use double quotes:
+If the characters are case-insensitive, use double quotes:

 ```
 insensitive <- "abc"